Learn about actual and potential costs

 Where can I purchase Online Advertising?

-The market for online advertising is highly concentrated, with the top four firms collectively earning more than 50.0% of the market’s revenue.
-Search engine Google is by far the market leader, earning more than 40.0% of market revenue through its AdWords and AdSense programs.
-Facebook, Verizon and Comcast round out...
+The market for online advertising is highly concentrated, with the top four firms collectively earning more than 50.0% of the market's revenue.
+Alphabet, also known as Google, is by far the market leader, earning about 40.0% of market revenue through its Ads and AdSense programs.
+Facebook, Amazon and Microsoft round...
 Subscribe to learn more.

 Questions to ask potential suppliers